nazsakib/WordPress-Useful-Code-Snippets/README.md

 This code snippet hides the WordPress toolbar, also known as the admin bar, for specific user roles.

 By implementing this snippet, users with designated roles, such as subscribers, won't see the toolbar when logged into the site frontend.

+**Disabling 'Updates Available' showing in the WordPress dahsboard plugins menu:**

+This PHP code snippet disables plugin update notifications for specific plugins in WordPress.
+It's particularly useful when you want to prevent certain plugins from being updated automatically.

 ## License